“Once a Kilcoo Camper, always a Kilcoo Camper.” – Charles Plewman, Kilcoo Camp Founder, 1932

 Our History

-In 1932, Charles F. Plewman of Toronto founded Kilcoo Camp on the shores of Gull Lake in Haliburton County.
-Kilcoo is named after the Plewman family homestead in County Down, Northern Ireland.
+In 1932, Charles F. Plewman of Toronto founded Kilcoo Camp as a place where boys could grow into confident, respectful young men in an outdoor setting.
+The camp is named after the Plewman family homestead, Kilcoo House, in County Kildare, Ireland.

-John “Chief” Latimer began his career at Kilcoo as an 8-year-old camper in 1938 and continued as a leader-in-training, counsellor and program director until the fall of 1955, when he purchased the camp from Mr. Plewman.
+John “Chief” Latimer began his career at Kilcoo as an 8-year-old camper in 1938 and continued as a leader-in-training, counsellor and program director.
+In 1955, he purchased the camp from Mr. Plewman with an aim to carry forward its rich traditions.

 Chief, along with his wife Peggy (“Mrs. Chief”), directed Kilcoo until 1981 when they passed the leadership of Kilcoo to Hal Hannaford.
-Hal had been at Kilcoo since 1967 and was a very popular and respected Section Director.
-Hal was director of Kilcoo for three successful summers, 1982 – 1984.
+Hal was director of Kilcoo for three wonderful summers, 1982 – 1984.
 Hal then spent a long career in education and was Head of School at Kingsway College, Royal St. Georges College and Selwyn House.

 John and Peggy’s oldest son, David “Lub” Latimer, was Director from 1985 through July 2023.
 He and his wife, Beth, have three children.
 Their two boys began as campers in 2008, growing up at Kilcoo before becoming Staff in 2019.
 They served as members of the Senior Staff until 2023.